websemantics/stone-theme/README.md

 ## Support

-Star this repository to show support or if you find this project useful.
+Star :star: this repository to show support or if you find this project useful.
 Need help or have a question? post at [StackOverflow](https://stackoverflow.com/questions/tagged/stone-theme websemantics).

 *Please don't use the issue trackers for support/questions.*